Collegiate Affiliation

 Recordings and Scholarly Publications here: https://www.ocf.berkeley.edu/~mrahaim/index.htm

-Matt's ethnomusicological work focuses on Indian music and the mysteries of voice.
+Matt's scholarly work focuses on raga music, phenomenology, and the mysteries of voice.
 His first book, Musicking Bodies: Gesture and Voice in Hindustani Music, dealt with the tacit bodily disciplines passed down through generations of Hindustani vocalists.
 His new book, Ways of Voice: Vocal Striving and Moral Contestation in North India and Beyond, investigates various traditions of voice production and vocal change in the Hindustani vocal ecumene.
 Recent philosophical essays include "Not Just One, Not Just Now: Voices in Relation" in the Oxford Handbook of Phenomenological Ethnomusicology and "Object, Person, Machine, or What: Practical Ontologies of Voice," in the Oxford Handbook of Voice Studies.
 His research and review articles have appeared in the Journal of Asian Studies, Theory in Ethnomusicology Today, World of Music, Asian Music, Yearbook for Traditional Music, Gesture, The Oxford Handbook of Voice Studies, Music and Empathy, and New Perspectives on Music and Gesture.
 He also is the author of the article "Music" in the Brill Encyclopedia of Hinduism.

-His other performance experience includes oud, Afro-Cuban drumming, simulogue, improvised drones, shape-note singing, experimental vocal performance, Thank-You-Play, and Javanese gamelan.
-Matt also studies and teaches Middle Eastern music.
-In spring of 2010, he was studying oud performance and Arabic language in Damascus, Syria, funded by an ACM-Mellon Post-Doctoral fellowship; in 2012, he was a visiting fellow at the Center for Behavioral Research at the American University in Beirut; in 2014, he was a visiting Fulbright fellow at Lalit Kala Kendra at the University of Pune.
+Matt studied music at Wesleyan University (BA, 2000), UC Berkeley (PhD, 2009).
+He has also studied privately, for the past two decades under masters of raga and maqam in Pune, Delhi, Damascus, and Beirut.
+In 2010, he was studying oud performance and Arabic language in Damascus, Syria, funded by an ACM-Mellon Post-Doctoral fellowship; in 2012, he was a visiting fellow at the Center for Behavioral Research at the American University in Beirut; in 2014, he was a visiting Fulbright fellow at Lalit Kala Kendra at the University of Pune.
+Before coming to the U of M, he taught Religious Studies, Music and Asian Studies at Berkeley, Stanford, and St. Olaf College.
+Matt believes in the liberal arts, and he believes in going slowly.